 The device connected with WiFi is called device A, and the device not connected with WiFi is called device B.

-Step 1.
-Enable WiFi from Settings on both the 2 devices running iOS 13 and iOS 12.
-Ensure that device A should to be connected with WiFi.
+Step 1: Enable WiFi from Settings on both the 2 devices running iOS 13 or iOS 12.
+Ensure that device A is connected with WiFi.

-Step 3.
-A pops up will appear on device A asking to share its WiFi as the picture below, unlock the 2 devices and tap "Share Password" button to share the password with device B.
+Step 3: A pops up will appear on device A asking to share its WiFi as the picture below, just tap "Share Password" button to share the password with device B.